drewgingerich/homelab/game-server/docs/log/240219-configure-pci-passthrough-for-gpu.md

 This indicates that interrupt remapping is supported.

 Next I'll check to see if IOMMU groups are supported.
+IOMMU groups are how the IOMMU isolates various groups of devices from other groups[^5][^6][^7].

 When PCI devices share an I/O virtual address (IOVA) space, they can accidentally or maliciously access each other's memory.
 To avoid this, the IOMMU can assign each device a different IOVA space.

 PCIe devices can also communicate with other devices directly, without going through the IOMMU.
-This bypasses the isolation provided by usding separate IOVA spaces.
+This bypasses the isolation provided by using separate IOVA spaces.
 Modern PCIe hardware implement PCIe Access Control Services (ACS), which can prevent devices from talking with each other.
-This forces inter-device communication to go throught the IOMMU and regains the isolation.

-Some devices cannot be prevented from communicating, however.
+ACS can prevent cross-device communication and regain the isolation provided by separate IOVA spaces.

+ACS doesn't block all cross-device communication, however.
-Some must be able to talk to each other for functionality or performance.
+Some devices must be able to talk to each other for functionality or performance.
-GPU cards generally come with an audio controller as well as the VGA, and these must communicate with each other to provide audio and visual over HDMI or display port, for example.
+GPU cards generally come with an audio controller as well as the graphics card, and these must communicate with each other to provide audio and visual over HDMI or display port, for example.
-Others are so old that ACS can't be properly set up, Such as PCI devices made before ACS was part of the PCIe specification.
+Other devices are so old that ACS can't be properly set up, Such as PCI devices made before ACS was part of the PCIe specification.
-When devices can't be fully isolated, they can still be isolated as minimal groups.
+When devices can't be fully isolated, ACS can still isolate them in minimal groups to provide a degree of isolation.

-Giving devices within a group separate IOVA spaces is pointless because they can still communicate with each other.
-The IOMMU instead provides a IOVA space for the group as a whole.
+The IOMMU provides a separate IOVA space for each of these groups.
-These groups are known as IOMMU groups[^5][^6].
+These groups are known as IOMMU groups.

 IOMMU groups must be passed into a VM as a whole.
 If a subset of the devices in an IOMMU group were passed into a VM,